ramrom/rams_dot_files/cheatsheets/computer_science_cheatsheet.md

 - SHARED MEMORY - 2 seperate processes sharing memory (e.g. for fast IPC) - https://en.wikipedia.org/wiki/Shared_memory
     - most OSes and langauges support this (e.g. python: https://docs.python.org/3/library/multiprocessing.shared_memory.html)
     - forking is a also common case, with copy-on-write parent and child share memory until a write
+        - for linux `fork` only individual pages that are modified are copied-on-write
     - also shared dynamic libs - executables linking to same dynamic lib technically share the same memory
 ### GARBAGE COLLECTION
 - Reference counting